-Two of the most important metrics a start-up needs to look at are customer retention and churn.
-These figures should be two of your key performance indicators (KPIs), and getting systems in place early to track and minimise issues in these areas will set you in great stead for your business life.
+Two of the most important metrics a start-up needs to look at are customer retention and customer churn.
+These figures should be two of your key performance indicators (KPIs).
+Getting systems in place track and minimise issues in these areas will set your business in great stead

 Calculating customer retention